hadim/docker-omero/README.md

 # docker-omero

 Set of Dockerfile to setup an OMERO server.
 This project aims to be used in production.
+For now `docker-omero` does not use [Docker Hub](https://hub.docker.com).
+It will in the future when the project will be more stable.

-## Quick usage
+## How to setup OMERO.server

 Build images: